Print Version (PDF)

 Proposed Initiative Enters Circulation

 Establishes New Consumer Privacy Rights; Expands Liability for Consumer Data Breaches.
 Initiative Statute.

 SACRAMENTO – Secretary of State Alex Padilla announced the proponents of a new initiative were cleared to begin collecting petition signatures yesterday.

 The Attorney General prepares the legal title and summary that is required to appear on initiative petitions.
 When the official language is complete, the Attorney General forwards it to the proponent and to the Secretary of State, and the initiative may be circulated for signatures.
 The Secretary of State then provides calendar deadlines to the proponent and to county elections officials.
 The Attorney General’s official title and summary for the measure is as follows:

-The proponent of the measure, Cheriel Jensen, must collect the signatures of 365,880 registered voters (five percent of the total votes cast for Governor in the November 2014 general election) in order to qualify it for the ballot.
-The proponent has 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials by September 26, 2016.
-The proponent can be reached at (408) 379-0463 or firstname.lastname@example.org.
+The proponents of the measure, Mary Ross and Alastair MacTaggart, must collect the signatures of 365,880 registered voters (five percent of the total votes cast for Governor in the November 2014 general election) in order to qualify it for the ballot.
+The proponents have 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials no later than May 7, 2018.
+The proponents can be reached c/o James Harrison and Kristen M. Rogers at (510) 346-6200.